 It's worth visiting this iconic building for its architecture alone, as you'll be able to admire it both from the outside and inside and get some great pictures.

-Take your pick of museums, galleries, outdoor sculptures and street art which are all widely available.
+Take your pick of museums, galleries, outdoor sculptures, and street art, which are all widely available.

 The two largest sculpture museums are the Einar Jónsson Museum (next to Hallgrímskirkja church) and Ásmundur Museum in Laugardalur recreational area.

-There are a few other smaller sculpture museums around town, such as Hallstein's park (Hallsteinsgarður) in Gufunes, and in Hólmasel in Breiðholt.
+You can find a few other smaller sculpture museums around town, such as Hallstein's park (Hallsteinsgarður) in Gufunes, and in Hólmasel in Breiðholt.

 There are also dozens of art museums and smaller art galleries.

-The largest ones are Reykjavík Art Gallery, Kjarval Museum and the National Gallery of Iceland.
+The largest ones are Reykjavík Art Gallery, Kjarval Museum, and the National Gallery of Iceland.